xponch0x/IntrusionResponse_CommandTraffic/README.txt

 RUN AND NAVIGATION INTRUCTIONS:
-1] To run the program open the folder where it was downloaded/saved in the terminal and use the command [COPY/PASTE]
+1] To run the program open the folder where it was downloaded/saved in the terminal go to intrusion_response folder and use the command [COPY/PASTE]

 	python client.py 	*OR*	python3 client.py